tdegeus/GooseFEM/docs/index.rst

 Introduction
 ============

 GooseFEM provides several standard finite element simulations, some common element definitions, and some simple finite element meshes.
-A basic documentation is provided here, whereby one is highly urged to also look into the code itself, or at minimum the function decelerators and their comments.
+A basic documentation is provided here, whereby one is highly urged to look into the code itself, at minimum the function decelerators and their comments.

 .. note::